Building and fire safety glossary

 Waking Watch

-Waking Watch refers to fire marshals who are often put in place to help prevent and detect fires and to raise the alarm to both residents and the Fire and Rescue Services in the event of a fire.
+Waking Watch refers to fire marshals who are often put in place to help prevent and detect fires and raise the alarm to residents and the Fire and Rescue Services in the event of a fire.

 They will then coordinate the evacuation until they hand it over to the Fire and Rescue Services.